 The Consumer Medicine Information

-The Consumer Medicine Information, or CMI, is a leaflet that provides clear information for patients and their carers on the safe and effective use of a medicine.
+The Consumer Medicine Information, or CMI, is a leaflet that provides clear information for patients on the use of a medicine.

 Please note that the CMI is intended for use only in Australia, as the registered use of the product may vary in other countries.
 The CMI does not replace advice from a healthcare professional; please discuss any questions or concerns with your healthcare professional.